-Upon receipt and acceptance of a mortgage loan commitment, the sponsor is to direct its attorney to prepare the documents for the initial mortgage loan closing.
+Upon receipt and acceptance of a mortgage loan commitment, the developer is to direct its attorney to submit all the documents required by the mortgage loan commitment for the initial mortgage loan closing.
 After review and approval by the Authority of all loan documents and final working drawings and specifications, the initial closing of the multi-family mortgage loan will be held.
 At this closing the mortgagor and the Authority will execute all documents required by the commitment, and the mortgagor will make any required equity investment and other deposits required by the multi-family mortgage loan commitment.